Ultimaker/cura-build/README.md

 # cura-build

-This repository contains build scripts used to build Cura and all dependencies from scratch.
+Thisstag repository contains build scripts used to build Cura and all dependencies from scratch.

 The build has a number of dependencies.
 Ideally, these dependencies should be installed by the [cura-build-environment](https://github.com/Ultimaker/cura-build-environment) repository.
 Even